real estate fraud ignites SLAPP law suit

 SLAPP Case Example 1

-Plaintiffs filed anti-Strategic Lawsuit Against Public Participation (“SLAPP”) motions to strike the developers’ complaints under Code of Civil Procedure § 425.16.
-In both cases, two sets of anti-SLAPP motions were granted and attorney’s fees (at $280.00 per hour) were awarded by statute—one with a multiplier enhancement of 1.5.
+The plaintiffs filed an anti-Strategic Lawsuit Against Public Participation (“SLAPP”) motions to strike the developers’ complaints under Code of Civil Procedure § 425.16.
+In both cases, two sets of anti-SLAPP motions were granted, and attorney’s fees were awarded by statute—one with a multiplier enhancement of 1.5.
 The developer appealed and the granting of the anti-SLAPP motions and the awards of attorney’s fees were all affirmed in full.
 Notably, opposing counsel on appeal and for a substantial portion of the trial court proceedings was Ropers, Majeski, Kohn & Bentley.
 After appeal, the combined attorney’s fees awarded in the two cases exceeded $250,000.00.

 SLAPP Case Example 2

-After entry of judgment in the first action, Sellers sued Buyer in a second action for fraud.
-Buyer filed an anti-SLAPP motion, which was granted, because Sellers alleged that Buyer’s fraud occurred in the first lawsuit.
-Buyer was then awarded anti-SLAPP attorney’s fees (at $300.00 per hour).
-Sellers again appealed and Sellers’ appeals from the anti-SLAPP motion and award of attorney’s fees were dismissed resulting in additional appellate attorney’s fees.
+After the entry of the judgment in the first action, the Sellers sued the Buyer in a second action for fraud.
+The Buyer filed an anti-SLAPP motion, which was granted, because the Sellers alleged that the Buyer’s fraud occurred in the first lawsuit.
+The Buyer was then awarded anti-SLAPP attorney’s fees.
+The Sellers again appealed and the Sellers’ appeals from the anti-SLAPP motion and the award of attorney’s fees were dismissed resulting in additional appellate attorney’s fees.